guoguo12/hivemind/README.md

 # Hivemind

-**Hivemind** provides up-to-date stats on the Berkeley EECS instructional computers.
+**Hivemind** provides usage stats for the Berkeley EECS instructional computers.

 ## How does it work?